Starting anything new can be challenging when it’s easier stay as you are.

 Step 8: Enjoy The Retirement Lifestyle You’ve Created

-Claiming a pension is not a particularly glamorous event.
+Claiming a pension isn’t a particularly glamorous event.

-It’s usually just a meeting room somewhere occupied by you, your spouse and a financial advisor.
+It’s usually just a meeting attended by you, your spouse/partner and your advisor.

-Therefore, your objective with a pension from the outset, is to arrive at this meeting in the best shape possible.
+Therefore, your sole objective with a pension is to arrive at this meeting in the best shape possible.

 Ok, So Where Do I Go From Here?